apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 in embedded mode, the path to the parquet file varies between operating systems.

-**Note:** When you enter the query, include the version of Drill that you are currently running.
+{% include startnote.html %}When you enter the query, include the version of Drill that you are currently running.{% include endnote.html %}

 To view the data in the `region.parquet` file, issue the query appropriate for your operating system: